zhjtwx/DeepFAN/README.md

       - inference_mode = False
       - model_name = 'fusion'
       - train_set_dir: image name and label csv file path of training data, please refer to the format of './sample_data/deepfan_test.csv' file.
       - val_set_dirs: image name and label csv file path of validation data, the format is the same as 'train_set_dir'.
+Note that during inference, the labels here do not participate in the model update calculation, but are only for easier storage and statistics.
       - mode_save_base_dir: Model output address
     - infer task: config.py
       - inference_mode = Ture